 A. Leave entitlement

-1. The maternity leave policy in India in 2015 entitles the mother to a maximum of 12 weeks full paid leave with six of these weeks to be taken after the birth of the child.
+1. The maternity leave policy in India in 2015 entitles the mother to a maximum of six months full paid leave with six of these weeks to be taken after the birth of the child.

 2. Maternity leave application starts from the date from which she is absent from work, which should not be earlier than six weeks from the date of expected delivery.

 3. Even in the case of an unfortunate incident, such as a miscarriage, the mother could avail upto six weeks of paid leave after the miscarriage.